Video is broken with switchable graphics

 bbswitchsays it has disabled the discrete graphics card, and X.Org tries to use the QXL (!) driver.

-#23 Updated by intrigeri almost 3 years ago
+#23 Updated by intrigeri about 3 years ago

 - Target version deleted (